• Skip to primary navigation

 Then Jesus told them this parable: “Suppose one of you has a hundred sheep and loses one of them.
 Doesn’t he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 And when he finds it, he joyfully puts it on his shoulders and goes home.
 Then he calls his friends and neighbors together and says, ‘Rejoice with me; I have found my lost sheep.’
 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.

 We also see the heart of Jesus when someone was a part of the inner circle but strayed away.
-We usually write them off, talk about them, then spiritualize it by praying for them.
+We usually write them off, talk about them, and then spiritualize it by praying for them.
 Wow!
 We may all have been on both sides of this at one time – I know I have been.
 Shame on me!

 Parable of the lost son.
 Yep, been there personally.
 Jesus has given me new life and now a fresh start.